nathom/streamrip/README.md

     concurrent_downloads: 'Download (and convert) tracks all at once, instead of sequentially.
 If you are converting the tracks, and/or have fast internet, this will substantially improve processing speed.'
 ```

+## Integration with macOS Music app

+`streamrip` was designed to be used seamlessly with the macOS Music app.
+To set it up, you need to find the `Automatically Add to Music.localized` folder inside the file given at `Music.app -> Preferences -> Files -> Music Media folder location`.
+Set the downloads folder to the path in the config file.

+Next, enable `conversion` and set the `codec` to `alac`.
+If you want to save space, set `sampling_rate` to `48000`.
+Finally, set `keep_hires_cover` to `false`.

+Now, you can download anything and it will appear in your Library!

 ## Troubleshooting